avinetworks/avi-helm-charts/docs/AKO/objects.md

 ```

 `clusterName` is the value specified in values.yaml during install.
 "Shared-L7" is a constant identifier for Shared VSes
-`shardNum` is the number of the shared VS generated based on either hostname or namespace based shards.
+`shardNum` is the number of the shared VS generated based on hostname based shards.

 ##### Shared VS pool names